-We’ve identified why your Conure pet bird is bobbing their head.
+We’ve identified why your conure might be bobbing their head.
 While this behavior can be entertaining and is typically normal, there are ways to reduce the occurrence.

-Feeding your Conures, especially the young ones, will stop this behavior.
+Feeding your conures, especially the young ones, will stop this behavior.
 These birds use this method as a way to beg for food.
-Therefore, it’s best to always ensure that your bird has food at all times.
+Therefore, it’s best to ensure that your bird has food at all times.

 2. Provide Companionship

 These birds enjoy the company of their owner and families.
 As active birds, they want to play and be petted by their caretaker.

 Once they realize they are not getting the attention they want, these birds resort to head bobbing and other behaviors such as screaming.
 Therefore, if you can, try and spend some time with your pet bird to make them feel safe and happy.